List of Green Lanterns: K'ryssma

 Sector 1890; First appeared in Tales of the Green Lantern Corps #1.
-K'ryssma is an insectoid alien resembling a human-like butterfly.
+K'ryssma is an insectoid alien resembling a humanoid butterfly.
 She is trapped in a chrysalis state during the rampage of the mad Guardian Appa Ali Apsa.
-She emerges in a completely different form on the Mosaic world.
-After the destruction of the Corps at the hands of Parallax, K'ryssma joined the Darkstars, and as such she was murdered by Grayven.
+She emerges in a completely different form in the Mosaic world.
+After the destruction of the Corps at the hands of Parallax, K'ryssma joined the Darkstars, and as such, she was murdered by Grayven.

 Tomar-Re

 Guy Gardner and Kyle Rayner have also served as Honor Guard members.

 The Alpha Lanterns

 The Alpha Lanterns are Corps members who have been transformed into cyborgs and act as the Corps' Internal Affairs officers.